Pathfainder/lemmy/apps/snap-happy/README.md

 ## Features

-- **Cross-platform screenshot capture**: Works on macOS, Linux, and Windows (only tested on macOS.
-Works on my machine)
+- **Cross-platform screenshot capture**: Works on macOS, Linux, and Windows
 - **Three main tools**:
    - `GetLastScreenshot()`: Returns the most recent screenshot as base64 PNG
    - `TakeScreenshot()`: Takes a new screenshot and returns it as base64 PNG
       - **macOS**: Full screen or specific window capture (captures actual window content, ignoring overlapping windows)
+      - **Linux**: Full screen or specific window capture using ImageMagick
-      - **Linux/Windows**: Full screen capture only
+      - **Windows**: Full screen capture only
-   - `ListWindows()`: Lists all visible windows with IDs, titles, and application names (macOS only)
+   - `ListWindows()`: Lists all visible windows with IDs, titles, and application names
+      - **macOS**: Uses Core Graphics APIs for precise window enumeration
+      - **Linux**: Uses wmctrl and xprop for X11 window management
-- **Window-specific screenshots**: On macOS, capture individual windows without interference from overlapping content
+- **Window-specific screenshots**: Capture individual windows without interference from overlapping content (macOS and Linux)

 ## Installation